noahgibbs/self_conscious_dgd/01_Introduction.md

 ## Relatives

-DGD's vision isn't likely to be entirely unique, especially as interesting features get stolen over the years.
+DGD's vision can't be be entirely unique.
+It uses older ideas, and new languages come along to copy old features every year.
 What are its relatives?

-Its unusual execution model has a lot in common with Node.js, and a little with in-browser JavaScript.
+Its unusual execution model has a lot in common with Node.js, and a little in common with in-browser JavaScript.
+Mostly it's an evented system with tight limits on how long each event handler can take.
+In that sense it's also a lot like hardware interrupt handling from back when DGD was written.

 Its sandboxing is a bit JavaScript-like.
 Its self-sandboxing through rewriting and recompilation is a bit like Ruby and a bit like CommonLISP macros.

 Its limited data-type sizes and careful resource-counting isn't much like most general-purpose languages.
-If you've used the SalesForce approximation of Java and/or dotNet called Apex, it's a bit like that.
-Counting resources at a very granular level is uncommon, and DGD doesn't have much company in how it does so.
+If you've used SalesForce's Apex environment, it's a bit like that.
+Counting resources at a very granular level is uncommon, and not many languages do it like DGD.

+Its atomic functions are more like database transactions than anything else.
+So in that sense it's a bit like SQL.
+Though again, nobody really does it the same way.
+Similarly, using a transaction-like method for parallelism through optimistic speculative execution is a thing processors do frequently, and languages nearly never do at all.
+So in that sense it's a bit like assembly language or machine code.

+DGD's Kernel Library has an extremely rigid application structure a bit reminiscent of Ruby on Rails or other modern web applications -- all of which it predates by quite a long time.
+I don't think they copied DGD.
+I think it's so common to structure your applications in a vaguely similar way that it just makes sense to bake those assumptions into your framework or language.
+C-descended languages are, frankly, weird in how willing they are to let you put things in the "wrong" place but still use them.
+You could also argue that Java namespacing is similar, though I personally disagree.

+The Kernel Library's security by checking the call stack and calling objects, then literally using their name, was entirely new to me.
+It seems like a simple enough idea that *somebody* else must do it, but I have no idea who.
+Do you know?
+If so, let me know!